 Determining what you need and when you need can be very difficult.
 Be careful also about the difference of opinion that may exist between your key staff.
 These decisions about what is needed and what is best use of money can be quite subjective.
 We suggest starting with a core list of resources and then expanding it based on need.

-Any research will tell you that school management is the number one factor that will determine success in a school.
+Any research will tell you that school management is the number one factor that will determine success.
 It is essential that your leadership is underpinned by education expertise.
 Put in place a quality management team.

 Admissions processes must be clear and have an educational rationale for placement.
 Your goals should be to accept children “whose needs you can satisfy.”
 Create admissions tests that are credible and use these as benchmarks for determining grade placement.

 Your staffing plan will be determined when you create your financial plan.
 The ratios of staff to students as well as your support and administration staff must be calculated carefully.
 As the school grows these ratios will become more efficient so seek good advice in your planning process.
 There are many ways to recruit with varying costs but, as always, you will often get what you pay for.
 The best teachers work through the best channels.
 Also, be aware that as a new school you are marketing yourself to new staff also, not just students.
 Build a great website and promote yourself well to this audience also.